-Before you hit the water at the first sign of spring, it's essential to conduct proper boat maintenance to keep your boat performing at its best.
-You'll want to catch any mechanical faults before you're on the water.
+Before you take your boat out at the first sign of spring, it's important to conduct proper boat maintenance to help keep your boat performing at its best.
+It's ideal to catch any mechanical faults before you're on the water.
 Here are some maintenance ideas to help you get started.

 - Look for loose hose clamps.